dmitrymomot/go-signature/README.md

 It helps me to create confirmation tokens without using database.
 > Don't use this library to protect sensitive data!

+## Features

+- **Data Integrity**: Ensures that the data remains unchanged and secure during transit.
+- **Simplified Token Structure**: Generates tokens without the overhead of JWT headers, focusing solely on payload and signature.
+- **Flexibility and Ease of Use**: Provides a straightforward API to work with, requiring minimal setup to sign and verify data.

 ## Usage

 ### Installation: